sam-degrand/SVG-Maker/README.md

 # SVG Maker
- # SVG Logo Maker

 This is a Node.js command-line application that generates a simple logo as an SVG file.
 It allows users to input text, select colors for the text and shape, and choose from different shapes (circle, triangle, square) for the logo.

-The generated SVG logo can be used for various purposes, such as personal projects or as a placeholder logo.
-It eliminates the need to hire a graphic designer for simple logo needs.

 ![Generated Logo](./examples/logo.svg)